David Gilliland: Cup Series

 Gilliland made his first attempt to make a Cup race in June 2006 at Infineon Raceway in Sonoma, California, in the No. 72 Dutch Quality Stone Chevy for CJM Racing, qualifying 31st, and finishing 32nd.
 In August 2006, Gilliland replaced Elliott Sadler as the driver of the No. 38 M&Ms/Mars Ford in the NEXTEL Cup Series for Yates Racing.
 On October 7, he qualified on the pole for the UAW Ford 500 at Talladega Superspeedway, the first pole of his career in the Cup Series.

 Gilliland went full-time in the No. 38 car in 2007 with M&M's and Mars returning as sponsors.
 However, Mars decided before the 2007 season to move its 2008 sponsorship to teammate Ricky Rudd’s 2007 ride at Yates, in preparation for moving to Kyle Busch in 2008.
 This meant Gilliland needed to impress in 2007 to attract a sponsor for the No. 38.

 Gilliland started the season with a bang, winning his second career pole at the 2007 Daytona 500, his first points-paying race at the track.
 In the race itself, Gilliland finished 8th.
 Gilliland also drove part-time in the Busch Series for Team Rensi Motorsports with sponsorship from FreeCreditReport.com in 2007, splitting the driving duties at Rensi with rookie Richard Johns.
 His best finish in Busch was a tenth at Daytona.

 In qualifying for the 2007 Aaron's 499 at Talladega on April 28, Gilliland recorded a speed of 192.069 mi/h, which was identical to Jeff Gordon for the pole position.
 As Gordon had the points lead at the time of the race, Gilliland started the race in second, giving the pole to Gordon.
-Gilliland finished 28th in the Cup standings in 2007, recording two Top 10s in his rookie season.
+Gilliland finished 28th in the Cup standings in 2007, recording two top-tens in his rookie season.